Room Selection FAQs

 I’m a rising junior or rising senior.
 What are my chances of securing on-campus housing?

-Rising Junior and Rising Senior Housing Selection occurs in the fall.
+Rising Junior and Senior Housing Selection occurs in the fall.
 Space availability is limited, and the process is timed in a manner that will best allow you to explore off-campus housing options should you not secure space in on-campus housing for the following academic year.
 We do offer a wait list for students who are not able to select a room during the Fall Housing Selection process but still want to be considered for hHousing throughout the year.

 I’m interested in living in a University Co-op.
 How do I apply?